dotnet/docs/docs/core/tools/dotnet-dev-certs.md

 - **`--clean`**

   Removes all HTTPS development certificates from the machine.
 On Windows, it doesn't get rid of any physical files that have been exported.
-It only clears the certificate store of the generated certificate.<todo>What about Linux and macOS?
+It only clears the certificate store of the generated certificate.

   If there is at least one certificate in the certificate store, the command displays a message like the following example: